kandersen753/cs615_Andersen/PA1/README.md

 ```

 ## Building and Running
-There are two options to build this project, CMake or Makefile.
-CMake makes including new libraries easier, and handles new files added automatically to the src and include directory.
-CMake, however, requires a small new learning curve, but it will make things easier in the long run.
-Also, it is recommended to learn CMake for industry C/C++.
+There is one option to build this project and that is by a Makefile.
-The second option is to use the provided Makefile, which is easier to look at and compile from.
+This option is to use the provided Makefile, which is easier to look at and compile from.

 Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.